dvdmtw98/notes/My Vault/Software Engineering/DevOps/Docker/Docker Essentials/Docker Volumes.md

 tags: [docker, devops, container]
 ---

-Containers are supposed to be immutable and ephemeral
+Containers are immutable and ephemeral
 This is an issue if our application generates persistent data

 Docker has two solutions to deal with this problem: